NilPointer-Software/bdfd-wiki/src/bdscript/newTicket.md

 - `messageInTicket` - The message that is sent in the new ticket channel.
 - `messageToUser` - The message that gets sent in the current channel.
 - `errorMessage` - The message that gets returned when the ticket can't be created.
+- `ticket number` - For custom ticket number.
+- `return id of the ticket message` - (yes/no) Whether you want the ticket message to return it's id.

 ### Subset Functions
 You can use these subset functions in `$newTicket`.